lemonparty/lemonparty2018/README.md

 ## Front end

 The CSS is written using SASS, and the JS is written in ES6.
 Both are managed with webpack.

-Assuming you already have node and yarn installed, run `yarn install` to install the JS packages required for this app.
+Our desired node version is specified in `.nvmrc`.
+Assuming you have that installed and activated (e.g. with `nvm use`), run `yarn install` to install the JS packages required for this app.

 Then to start webpack watching and compiling the files, run `npm run watch`.
 To compile the minified files for use in production, run `npm run build`.
 The